-- Free of hormones and antibiotics, plus pasture-raised (for animal protein) and is non-GMO (for plant protein).
+- Free of hormones and antibiotics, plus pasture-raised for animal protein.
+Non-GMO and/or organic for plant protein.

 - No other added ingredients that can compromise health.
 Research each ingredient on the label so you know what you are consuming.

-- PurePaleo Protein by Designs for Health (available in chocolate & vanilla flavour)
+- PurePaleo Protein by Designs for Health (chocolate & vanilla flavour)

-- PurePea by Designs for Health (available in vanilla flavour)
+- PurePea by Designs for Health (vanilla flavour)

 Sign-up for Jennifer’s FREE 14-day smoothie challenge to experience a simple and natural approach for weight loss and better health.

 Jennifer will walk you through all the steps required to make delicious and healthy smoothies using your high quality protein powder.